SnowConvert AI - Redshift - Conditions¶

 To achieve maximum equivalence, some modifications are made to the pattern operators.

-If these patterns are stored in a variable, SnowConvert does not apply the necessary adjustments for equivalence.
+If these patterns are stored in a variable, SnowConvert AI does not apply the necessary adjustments for equivalence.

 Arguments with COLLATE specifications are not currently supported in the RLIKE function.